Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 Food Review in Sarang Seafood Restaurant

 I must highly recommend this Chinese restaurant, Sarang Seafood Restaurant 肥佬中西式海鲜楼 in Tekek Village which was a hidden treasure in Pulau Tioman.
 The food was reasonably priced and very nice that I went back the next day to eat for the second time.
-I met another Chinese lady sitting on a table beside me who said that she also came back for the second time because the food was delicious.
+I met another Chinese lady sitting at a table beside me who said that she also came back for the second time because the food was delicious.

 On the first day, I had Tamarin Steamed Fish 阿三酸梅鱼 @ RM $ 40 (translated as Assam Plum Fish) which is recommended by the boss.
 I loved the sauce so much because the ingredients were so perfectly blended that I could distinguish the taste of plum, lemongrass, galanga, pineapple, tomato and onion in it.

 The sauce was unforgettable and unique.
-The sourness of the plum and pineapple were not overpowering and had a ‘just enough’ effect which left me wanting for more.
+The sourness of the plum and pineapple was not overpowering and had a ‘just enough’ effect which left me wanting for more.
 Needless to say, I finished every drop of the sauce.
 The fish was undoubtedly fresh because we were staying on an island with an abundant supply of fresh seafood.

-I complemented the Tamarin Steamed Fish with a vegetable, Stir-Fried Baby Kailan with Salted Fish and Garlic 清炒小芥兰和咸鱼 @ RM $ 10.
+I ordered the Tamarin Steamed Fish with a vegetable, Stir-Fried Baby Kailan with Salted Fish and Garlic 清炒小芥兰和咸鱼 @ RM $ 10.
 The leafy green colour in the photo (bottom left) indicated how fresh it was and again, very skilfully cooked with the right amount of salted fish to enhance the freshness without being too salty.

 On our second day, we had Water Spinach also known as Sambal Kang Kong 马来风光 @ RM$ 10, Mongolia Chicken 蒙古鸡 @ RM $ 18 (recommended by the boss) and Nestum Prawn Ball 麦片虾球 @ RM $ 24.
 Again, everything was so delicious which was the motivation of walking up and down the slope just to eat at the restaurant again.

-The total amount for our dinner was RM $ 59 / S$ 21.85, including two rice for RM $ 4 and one beer @ RM $ 5 on the first day.
+The total amount for our dinner was RM $ 59 / S$ 21.85, including two rice for RM $ 4 and one beer for RM $ 5 on the first day.
 With rice, beer and lychee drink @ RM$ 4 on the second day, our last dinner in Tioman Island cost only RM$ 63 / S$ 23!
 You can gauge the value-for-money on those meals that made us happy tourists.

 If you want to take your food there, make sure you choose a table inside the restaurant and near to the incense as much as possible.
-On the first day, we sat on a table outside the restaurant and the food invited a lot of irritating flies.
+On the first day, we sat at a table outside the restaurant and the food invited a lot of irritating flies.
 We spent a lot of time chasing the flies away while eating.